 Section 1.
 Introducing Our CSA Farm

 Community Supported Agriculture (CSA) is a relationship between our farm and you as our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.

-Our CSA runs for 24 weeks, from June 7th to November 15th.
+Our CSA runs for 24 weeks, from May 28th to November 5th.
 Members are responsible for showing up at the farm or designated site each week to pick out your share of freshly harvested produce, protein or other farm products.
-Because of our Market Style share option, you will be able to choose the vegetables, chickens and eggs you would like up to 8 points for a half share and 16 points for a full share.
+Because of our Market Style share option, you will be able to choose the vegetables your family will enjoy up to 8 points for a half share and 16 points for a full share.
 Detailed information regarding pick-up is discussed below in Section 3.
 Variety and quantity may vary as described below in Section 2.

 B. Our Growing Practices

 Our farm is non-certified organic, specializing in hydroponic tomatoes, mixed lettuce and cucumbers.
 Because of our investment in hydroponics we are able to start our CSA earlier in the spring and extend it later into the fall.
 Our CSA is salad and Tomato centric, meaning from week one through week 24 we have all the items needed to make the best salads you could dream of.
 We do not use any synthetic chemicals on our farm for weed or bug control.
 We have found other ways to control those environmental aspects to produce a clean, healthy product you can be proud to feed your family.

 Our animals are free range and pasture raised.
 Free-range animals are allowed continuous access to the outdoors during their production cycle.
 Pasture raised animals receive the majority of their nutrients from grass throughout their life.
 A small grain ration is given to all of our poultry to ensure the proper balance of protein and calcium for proper development and egg quality.
 The grain they receive is a non-GMO, Certified organic feed from Cashton Farm Supplies.